smellems/gcconnex/docs/CodeGCC/TeamOSS_One_pager.md

 ### Enabling Greater Collaboration Across the Public Service

 ---

 ## Description for a fan favorite voting
 Get ready for the next big thing in GCconnex!
-Team OSS is happy to introduce three new features that will enable further collaboration and deliver increased functionality to GC tools : embedded video, editing documents collaboratively in real-time, and ability to to see only your departments activity.
+Team OSS is happy to introduce three new features that will enable further collaboration and deliver increased functionality to GC tools.

-This project allows users to create and edit a single e-Doc, without multiple versions, within GCconnex, while enabling easy documents sharing with colleagues.
-It also has the added functionality of embedded video, where users can post external videos from popular sites like YouTube within GCconnex, just by posting the link.
-Lastly, the project also boasts the highly in-demand departmental search.
-This feature enables users to sort their searches based on what departmental information they provide in their profiles, while also allowing users to search the activities of other departments.
-Here, users can strategically search for more personalized information.
+### Embedded videos
+Users can post external videos from Youtube, Vimeo and others just by putting the link in your page, blog or group discussion.

+### Editing documents collaboratively in real-time (e-Docs)
+Users can create links to https://beta.etherpad.org/.
+Etherpad allows you to edit documents collaboratively in real-time.
+Write text documents with your colleagues, all working on the same document at the same time enabling easy documents sharing.
+This makes it easy for users to create pads in GCConnex with the e-docs functionnality.
+We used an Etherpad to collaborate during Code GCConnex!
+Etherpad is OSS and SSC could make it available inside GC Firewall.

+### Departmental Activity Tabs
+We know there is alot going on in the GC, but we want to know what's happening in your department.
+Departmental search is a highly in-demand feature.
+We added tabs to the Activity page that enables users to only there own department'a activity as we all other activity (not your department).
+You could then filter to see only blogs written by people in your department.
+ToDo: filter by department so that you could also see an other department's (not all others) activity.

 These highly requested features are not only within the radar of the 2015-2016 Work Plan, but also present cost-effective, noticeable upgrades to GCconnex, using tools users are already familiar with, while enabling external collaboration with GC tools.